 - For a custom hearing aid or custom earmold, temporarily occlude the vent.
 If the feedback outcome is better, readjust the vent to be more occluded or send the device in for a vent change.
 If there is no change in the feedback test, then the fit of the hearing aid might be the issue.
 Modify the device in-house for a tighter fit or request a remake.

 - Check the receiver angle of the device when it sits in the client’s ear by taking another earmold impression and holding it up to the device.
 By comparing the earmold impression and the device side by side you can see if the receiver might be bumping into ear canal wall.
 If it is, send the device in for a remake.

 Once the issue has been resolved and you are satisfied with the feedback test result, ensure there is enough headroom and gain to meet any potential changes in the client’s hearing loss.

-Within Paradise hearing aids, the feedback system has been enhanced to provide you with more control and flexibility.
-You can now overtune the feedback threshold to achieve the gain limit desired.
+Within Paradise and Lumity hearing aids, the feedback system has been enhanced to provide you with more control and flexibility.
+You can overtune the feedback threshold to achieve the gain limit desired.
 The gain limit can be increased up to 12 dB.
 In the Feedback & real ear test tab within Phonak Target, the visualization in the curve display and in the legend provides a transparent representation of the feature.

 When would I overtune?